California Uses Funding as Threat Over Virus Measures

 Newsom said he plans to hand out the money monthly, based on counties' compliance.
 However, the budget bill before lawmakers leaves it up to local governments to certify to the state that they are complying.

+Orange County Board of Supervisors Chairwoman Michelle Steel called the budget measure “an act of extortion, and an arbitrary exercise of power."

-“The governor is instituting a one-size-fits-all mandate, this time with major financial consequences if, in his sole discretion, we haven’t complied," said Assemblyman James Gallagher, a Republican who is fighting the Democratic governor in court over his orders.
-"And now in our time of greatest need, our federal funds are being held hostage.”
+Assemblyman James Gallagher, a Republican who is fighting the Democratic governor in court over his orders, said Newsom "is instituting a one-size-fits-all mandate, this time with major financial consequences if, in his sole discretion, we haven’t complied."

+"And now in our time of greatest need, our federal funds are being held hostage,” he added.

 The bulk of the funding is from the federal government through the Coronavirus Aid, Relief, and Economic Security Act, also known as the CARES Act, including $550 million for local governments to house people who are homeless or at risk of losing their homes because of the pandemic, and another $1.8 billion for county and local governments for homelessness, public health, public safety and other pandemic-related services.